Document Type: Regulation

 E. Employees are prohibited from clocking in or out for another employee.

 Exempt employees are not required to fill out daily work records; however, they are required to accurately record any leave or compensatory time taken, and any compensatory time worked.
 Elected officials, the mayor’s office exempt staff, senior managers, command staff, and department directors are not eligible for compensatory time, so they are only required to record when leave time is taken.

 Some departments may require exempt employees to clock in and out daily.
 Exempt employees who are required to do this will be paid their regular salary regardless of hours worked unless otherwise permitted within city policy and applicable laws.

-An employee on an unscheduled leave on the day time records are due shall telephone their supervisor or the supervisor’s designee to coordinate the accurate preparation of the employee’s time record.
+An employee who is or will be absent on the day time records are due, shall contact their supervisor or the supervisor’s designee to coordinate the accurate preparation of the employee’s time record.

 Prior pay period adjustments shall only be permitted under the following circumstances:

 A. The employee was scheduled to be off, but actually worked;